“Music in the soul can be heard by the universe.” – Lao Tzu

 Here are some rules I’ve laid out for myself in presenting the list:

-I’m sticking to the official Beatles studio releases.
-When we peel away different versions of the same song, German-language releases, and the classical compositions from their film soundtracks, that leaves 211 songs total.
+I’m keeping it simple by sticking to the official Beatles studio releases.
+When we peel away different versions of the same song, German-language releases, and the classical compositions from their film soundtracks, that leaves 212 songs total.
 No bootlegs, no live stuff such as the BBC albums, and nothing off the Anthology compilations except for the two official singles released at the time, “Free As A Bird” and “Real Love.”
 I love all the Beatles’ music but wanted to focus this list on their primary canon.
 I think that’s plenty for now!

 Another rule is that I must use each of the tarot’s 78 cards at least once.
-Considering I have 211 songs to work with, this shouldn’t be too hard.
-But keep in mind, many of the Beatles’ songs from their first six albums (and the singles in between those albums) focused on romantic love.
+Considering I have 212 songs to work with, this shouldn’t be too hard.
+But of course many of the Beatles’ songs from their first six albums (and the singles in between those albums) focused on the subject of romantic love.
 That said, you may be surprised by the lyrical depth and variability of the Beatles music, even during their first few years as lovable moptops.

 Within each entry I’m going to identify the writer of the song, the year it was released, and the British version of the album that the song originally appeared on.
 Why the British version, other than the obvious?
 In the case of the early Beatles records, the British and American versions were much different from one another.
 This is because the American record company that released the Beatles’ albums here in the US – Capitol – cut tracks from the original albums to create more records and make extra money.
 This irked the Beatles because they felt their artistic vision was being compromised by greedy corporate record executives.
 (Eventually the Beatles found a way to slyly show their resentment for this practice)